brplatinum/odd-positive-integer-average-ui/README.md

 - Send http(s) requests to the server, as was done in the CLI.
 - Store all previous requests and related responses from the current session.
 Allowing users to see what they have sent previously.

+Remember that React is used to create **reuseable** components.
+Think about how to break down a larger component into smaller pieces.

 ---

 ## Note